 If you’ve noticed an influx of squirrels in your yard or home, you’re not alone.
 Squirrels are notorious for causing trouble, from chewing on wires to raiding bird feeders.
 Getting rid of squirrels might seem like a daunting task, but don’t worry, there are effective methods to handle this issue.

-The most effective methods to get rid of squirrels are: using squirrel repellents, trapping them, removing food sources, and securing entry points.
-We will go into detail about these methods and provide you with actionable steps to solve this problem.
+The most effective methods to eliminate squirrels are: using squirrel repellents, trapping them, removing food sources, and securing entry points.
+We will detail these methods and provide you with actionable steps to solve this problem.

 Identifying Squirrel Problems